ignatiusmb/mauss.dev/content/curated/monthly/draft.template.md

 That's it for our recap of {Month} {Year}, folks!
 Stay safe and have a great {NextMonth} 👋

-As always, let me know if you have any feedback for this monthly curation content.
+As always, let me know if you have any feedback for this monthly digests.